 Succulents look absolutely fabulous in pots and can beautify any space.
 There is however a small problem with growing these plants indoors.

-The answer is yes and no. The great majority of succulents grow best outside and need exposure to direct sun for much of the day.
+Most succulents cannot grow indoors as they need exposure to direct sun for much of the day.
 Succulents that can grow indoors will need a bright spot and plenty of airflow to stay alive.

-Unfortunately, most succulents that people put indoors (the colourful rosette shaped plants such as Echeveria, Graptoveria etc.) will lose colour, stretch/ grow leggy and eventually die due to lack of sun and fresh air.
+Unfortunately, the great majority of succulents that people try to grow indoors (the colourful rosette shaped plants such as Echeveria, Graptoveria etc.) will lose colour, stretch/ grow leggy and eventually die due to lack of sun, fresh air and increased humidity.

 It is unlikely sun-loving succulents will stay alive indoors, in no or little sun for longer than 3 months.

-Although a lot of shade tolerant succulents will stay alive in a darker spots, further away from the windows, their leaves will grow longer, brighter shade of green and the growth will altogether be very slow.
-It is unlikely they will grow offsets, unless the spot has got loads of natural light.
-A little bit of sun also won’t hurt them (though it has to be said that strong afternoon summer sun could burn plants through the glass as glass intensifies the heat).
-We also have a couple of articles on plants that will do well indoors here.
-If hanging succulents are your thing, you can also read this.
+Although a lot of shade tolerant succulents will stay alive in darker spots, further away from the windows, their leaves will grow longer, light shade of green and the growth will altogether be very slow.
+It is unlikely they will grow offsets.

 A little bit of sun won’t hurt them indoor succulents and is extremely beneficial for their growth.
 It has to be said that strong afternoon summer sun could burn plants through the glass as glass intensifies the heat.